Service — Agentic AI architecture

 How I approach it

-Eval-first, observable, and honest about the limits
+Eval-first, observable, and clear about the limits

 These are not theoretical positions.
-They are the patterns I run and stress-test in OnDynamics Labs — on the same Microsoft stack your programme is on — before they reach a client.
+They are the patterns I run and stress-test in OnDynamics Labs, on the same Microsoft stack your programme is on, before they reach a client.

 Example project